Kourtney Kardashian Shares Adorable Photo Of ‘Her Little Lunch Date’ Penelope With Face Full Of Pasta

 “Just a pretty little thing, has the best style too LOL,” one more chimed in.

-And earlier this month, Kourtney shared with People that she has been saving some of her clothes for her daughter Penelope to wear when she gets older.
+And earlier this month, Kourtney shared with People that she has been saving some of her clothes for daughter Penelope to wear when she gets older.

 “I just wore this little black Dolce & Gabbana dress in Italy and I posted a photo — I was with Domenico Dolce — and I saved that dress for her.
 I was like, ‘She needs to have this someday.'”

 “I save things all the time and she always tells me, ‘Can I have this?
 Can I have this?’
-And I’m like, ‘What’s mine is yours,’ ” the mother of three explains.
+And I’m like, ‘What’s mine is yours,’ ” the mother-of-three explains.
 “She likes to wear my bags a lot and I love mini bags, so I take a lot of her bags too.”

 What a sweet relationship.